 - Identify differences between what your primary research indicated and your initial assumptions about your target audience.
 You may have assumed that your customers would use your product for a specific reason.
-However, your surveys or interview may have uncovered a different consumer motivation.
+However, your surveys or interviews may have uncovered a different consumer motivation.

 - Listen to your customers.
 If your customers say they want something, and it conflicts with your original ideas, go with what your customers are saying instead of sticking to a faulty assumption.